 However, there are many reasonable opportunities to study abroad.
 Of course, popular destinations like the United Kingdom or Japan can be very expensive, but there are also alternatives to qualitative education all around the world (especially in Europe).

 Here are some options.
-Students like travel a lot, but they don’t have enough time to do it.
-It will be useful for them to know how to write a term paper in one night and go to journey.
+Students like to travel a lot, but they don’t have enough time to do it.
+It will be useful for them to know how to write a term paper in one night and go on the journey.

 Monthly spending in Norway can be quite high when comparing to other European countries.
 For food, accommodation, entertainment, and transport students spend almost 1800$.
 Nevertheless, beautiful landscapes and local uniqueness makes Norway a popular student’s center.